cibr-jyu/meggie/docs/about.md

 1. **Multi-Subject Management**: It makes it easy to work with many subjects' data at once.
 2. **Clear Analysis Steps**: It helps users go step by step from starting data to results.

-Compared to other tools like FieldTrip, MNE-Python, EEGLAB, Brainstorm, and mnelab, Meggie is unique because it's built with Python, it's easy for anyone to use, and it's designed for handling multiple subjects' data efficiently.
+Compared to other tools like FieldTrip, MNE-Python, EEGLAB, Brainstorm, and MNELAB, Meggie is unique because it's built with Python, it's easy for anyone to use, and it's designed for handling multiple subjects' data efficiently.

 ## Plugins